cogentcore/core/README.md

 ## General / Widgets

-* dnd move events -- *layout* needs to watch and scroll appropriately
-* structview is rendering over top of treeview during updates (without bounds in place) - should fix that anyway for efficiency

 * general system for remembering, using last user-resized size / pos for each window, by window name.  could tag that by screen name as well, or use % values?  probably tag by screen name makes more sense, AND store screen info in this file, so can compute % on the fly for a new screen case, but then store what the user does after that point.

 * scroll should go to the sub-widget first before going to the layout: add a First and Last event signal in addition to the regular one, plus registering for each.